-CIS 100 Computer Literacy 2 gh
+CIS 100 Computer Literacy

-An introductory course on basic computer usage.
+This course is an introductory course on basic computer usage.
 The student is introduced to basic windows applications, e-mail, and the Internet.
 Other topics include the use of microcomputers and local area networks in business, hardware considerations, and ethical issues relative to computers.

-CIS 105A Intro to Word Processing and Presentation Graphics 2 qh
+CIS 105A Intro to Word Processing and Presentation Graphics

-An introduction to basic word processing concepts and to the basic concepts of a presentation graphics program.
+This course is an introduction to basic word processing concepts and to the basic concepts of a presentation graphics program.
 A student who has successfully completed CIS 200 with a grade of "C" or better may not take this course.
 If a student chooses to take CIS 200 after taking this course, credit for this course will not count toward degree requirements (elective or otherwise) for any degree.

-CIS 106 Intro to Spreadsheets 2 qh
+CIS 106 Intro to Spreadsheets

-An introduction to computer spreadsheets as used in a business environment.
+This course is an introduction to computer spreadsheets as used in a business environment.
 Basic spreadsheet operations are presented within a popular PC program.
 A student who has successfully completed CIS 200 with a grade of "C" or better may not take this course.
 If a student chooses to take CIS 200 after taking this course, credit for this course will not count toward degree requirements (elective or otherwise) for any degree.

-CIS 107 Intro to PC Database Management 2 qh
+CIS 107 Intro to PC Database Management

-An introduction to database management as used in a business environment.
+This course is an introduction to database management as used in a business environment.
 Basic database operations are presented within a popular PC program.
 A student who has successfully completed CIS 200 with a grade of "C" or better may not take this course.
 If a student chooses to take CIS 200 after taking this course, credit for this course will not count toward degree requirements (elective or otherwise) for any degree.